 I am not sure why I didn’t share the recipe for ‘masala roongi’ earlier.
 I suppose it must have been that thing again – is it too simple to be called a recipe?
 Participating in ‘veganmofo’ worked well for me for two reasons.
 First, it pushed me to start blogging again, and brought back the smile that fills my heart when I read your comments – a grin, not a smile, that is.
 Secondly, veganmofo taught me to share recipes that are ‘simple’.
 Simple, because some of the dishes I blogged this month are everyday recipes, that I grew up with, that I could make even blindfolded, recipes that I did not realize could be new to others.
-I am glad I am doing that.
-Because these are the dishes that define me.
-The kind that you will find in my house, if you came unannounced.
-Sharing such recipes makes me feel, I have let you into my house.
+I am happy blogging these because these are the dishes that define me.
+The kind that you will find in my house, if you visited on a whim.
+Sharing such recipes is having you here.

 Bina, as I have said before, is an excellent cook.
 And when I tasted her roongi the first time, it brought back a flash of memories and taste for the dish.
 I have made it numerous times after that.
 My kids love it.
 The dish can be made as I am presenting it today or in a ground gravy.
 This one is easier.
 There is not much to strive for.
 The black eyed peas will work their magic – now I got you thinking of the band!